-So, I was really excited when we harvested just 4 of the 10 frames and got just under 2 gallons of fresh, raw, very local honey!
+So, I was really excited when we harvested just 4 of the 10 frames and reaped just under 2 gallons of fresh, raw, very local honey!
 What was left was all that wonderful wax.

 The beeswax was full of bits of honey and brown hard cappings.
-I didn’t want that in the wax I was going to use, so it needed to be removed.
+I did not want that in the wax I was going to be using, so it needed to be removed.

 First, take the wax cappings from the frames and place them in a heavy pot.
-You want the pot to be at least 2 inches higher than the wax cappings you are rendering.
+The pot should be at least 2 inches higher than the wax cappings you are rendering.

 Once the wax is all melted, turn the heat off and allow to cool.
 The wax will rise to the top of the water and form a hard disk.

-Take the wax disk and place back in the empty pan.
+Take the wax disk, and place it back in the empty pan.
 Turn the heat on low and allow the wax to completely melt again.
 This may take 20-30 minutes.

 Carefully pour the hot wax into the cheesecloth, directly over the mold.
 The cheesecloth will catch all the brown bits from the wax.
 Allow the wax to cool completely.

-The brown bits, or “slumgum”, that are left in the cheesecloth, can be used as a fire starter.
+The brown bits, or “slumgum”, that are left in the cheesecloth can be used as a fire starter.
 It is also great for keeping your smoker going next time you are checking on the hives.

 Once the wax is cool, it will easily come up from your mold.
-This will only take about 10 minutes to cool, depending on room temperature.
+This will only take about 10 minutes to cool, depending on the room temperature.
 You can stick it in the fridge if you want it to cool faster.

 Have you ever rendered your own beeswax?
 What did you use it for?
 Be sure to pin this for later